 Loss of Income Benefit

-A cash benefit is given to a worker to compensate for the loss of income due to the individual’s incapacity/inability to work (DISABILITY) as a result of illness or injury.
+A cash benefit is given to a worker to compensate for the loss of income due to the individual’s incapacity/inability to work (DISABILITY) due to illness or injury.

 3 Types of Disability